 ReShea Balams is an Atlanta premises liability lawyer who assists people who have suffered slip and falls, trips, violent crime, theft, electrocution, burns or any other injury because of the negligence of a property owner.
 She is a skilled advocate, dedicated to seeking just compensation for his clients.
-Whether you were injured at a store, a home, an office building, a public area or anywhere else, call Balams Law Group today at (404) 445-2005 to schedule a free consultation.
+Whether you were injured at a store, a home, an office building, a public area or anywhere else, call The Balams Firm today at (404) 445-2005 to schedule a free consultation.

 ReShea Balams represents clients throughout the Atlanta area, including Roswell, Sandy Springs, Brookhaven, Smyrna, Marietta, Lawrenceville, Johns Point, Decatur and Milton, or anywhere in Fulton, Cobb, Gwinnett or DeKalb Counties.

 Most personal injury lawsuits work under a legal concept called "negligence."
 Negligence, put simply, means that the defendant, or person being sued, had a responsibility to act a certain way or not act a certain way, or "duty," that they failed at this responsibility, called "breach," and that this breach caused the plaintiff, or person suing, to suffer damages.

 Property owners have some kind of duty to the people who walk onto their property.
 Even trespassers, or people who come onto the property without permission for their own benefit, are owed a duty not to be willfully or wantonly harmed.

 Most people, though, whether social guests at a home or customers in a store, are owed a higher duty of care.
 In most cases, the property owner is responsible for at least warning people on the property of dangers they already know about.